-The hospitality industry is constantly challenged with controlling high operating costs, optimizing real estate assets, managing a high-turnover workforce, and providing its guests outstanding experiences with minimal risk.
+The hospitality industry is constantly challenged with controlling high operating costs, optimizing real estate assets, managing a high-turnover workforce, and providing its guests with outstanding experiences and minimal risk.
 Economic issues, coupled with heightened privacy regulations and a more migrant workforce, have created a new set of challenges.

-Our attorneys have a broad range of experience in both the business and legal aspects of the hotel industry, including hotel acquisitions, development, golf and resort development, operations, investment, mergers, franchising, licensing, intangible asset protection, food and beverage, finance and time share, employment law, Payment Card Industry (PCI) Compliance, and data breach prevention and response.
-Our depth and insight comes from hands on experience assisting and advising clients in reaching their objectives in most all aspects of the hospitality industry.
-We have a keen understanding of the industry and a business oriented practice style that facilitates productive client counsel relations.
+Our attorneys have a broad range of experience in both the business and legal aspects of the hotel industry, including hotel acquisitions, development, golf and resort development, operations, investment, mergers, franchising, licensing, intangible asset protection, food and beverage, finance and timeshare, employment law, Payment Card Industry (PCI) Compliance, and data breach prevention and response.
+Our depth and insight come from hands-on experience assisting and advising clients in reaching their objectives in almost all aspects of the hospitality industry.
+We have a keen understanding of the industry and a business-oriented practice style that facilitates productive client-counsel relations.
 As a diligent group of conscientious professionals, we take seriously our role in expediting, facilitating, and achieving successful business outcomes.